 Companies in this industry manufacture soap and detergent products.
-Major companies include Colgate-Palmolive, Procter & Gamble (P&G), Ecolab, and Zep (all based in the US), along with Henkel KGaA (Germany), Hypermarcas (Brazil), Nice Group (China), and Unilever (UK).
+Major companies include Church & Dwight, Colgate-Palmolive, Ecolab, and Procter & Gamble (all based in the US), along with Henkel (Germany), Nice Group (China), and Unilever (UK).

 Population growth, particularly among households with children, drives demand in the consumer sector, and economic growth drives demand in the commercial sector.
 The profitability of individual companies depends on efficient operations and effective sales and marketing.
 Large companies have scale advantages in purchasing, manufacturing, distribution, and marketing.
 Small companies can compete effectively by offering specialized products, providing superior customer service, or serving a local market.
 The US industry is highly concentrated: the top 50 companies generate about 90% of revenue.

 Household detergent (including laundry and dishwashing products) accounts for about half of US industry revenue; commercial and industrial soaps and detergents account for about 35%.
 Other products include household soap (about 10% of revenue) and toothpaste (about 5%).Buy Now